PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Perception Validation Details

 \paragraph{Mathematical Formulations of Metrics}

-\subparagraph{Accuracy within a Tolerance ($\pm 1$ Scale Point)} We adapt the tolerance-based accuracy metric defined previously (Eq.
-12) to the context of Likert scales.
-A prediction is considered accurate if $|y_{i,v} - \hat{y}_{i,v}| \leq 1$.
-This $\pm 1$ tolerance accounts for the inherent subjectivity of self-reported attitudes (e.g., the subtle distinction between "Agree" and "Strongly Agree"), capturing whether the persona's sentiment is directionally correct.
+\subparagraph{Accuracy within a Tolerance ($\pm 1$ Scale Point)} We adapt tolerance-based accuracy to Likert-scale prediction by treating a response as accurate when $|y_{i,v} - \hat{y}_{i,v}| \leq 1$.
+This $\pm 1$ tolerance reflects the subjectivity of attitude ratings (e.g., the subtle distinction between "Agree" and "Strongly Agree") and captures whether the persona’s sentiment is directionally correct.